Account login authentication

 Zero-factor authentication (0FA) - Emerging technology for frictionless mobile authentication.

 - In zero-factor authentication, the user does not need to supply any information to authenticate at login or for sensitive transactions.
 Rather, the smartphone does the work.

 - By using this 0FA method, the vast majority of legitimate users enjoy friction-free login, leaving additional authentication friction for the high-risk logins.

 - Modern smartphones have built-in technologies and sensors.

-- Advanced location technology that is being used for zero-factor authentication uses the combination of WiFi, GPS, cellular and Bluetooth signals to identify unique location environments and is able to pinpoint locations to within a 10 foot radius.
+- Advanced location technology that is being used for zero-factor authentication uses the combination of WiFi, GPS, cellular and Bluetooth signals to identify unique location environments and is able to pinpoint locations within a 10-foot radius.
 Using this location precision, it is now possible to create a unique location behavior pattern for each user that can be used as a unique identifier.